ghga-de/milestones-docs/57-monkfish/technical_specification.md

 The [Archive Test Bed](https://github.com/ghga-de/archive-test-bed) needs a way to consistently perform arbitrary CRUD operations in MongoDB that are outside the scope of the component services, but also unwieldy to manage in piecemeal code adaptations.
+Namely, the needs are:
+- setting a predefined state before running the tests (empty or prepopulate databases)
+- examining the state after or in between tests (whitebox testing)

-A dedicated service can offer a simple solution to this problem and allow test bed services and processes to programmatically seed, reset, modify and examine databases through a single API.
+A dedicated service can offer a simple solution to this problem and allow test bed processes to programmatically seed, reset, modify and examine databases through a single API.

+This service should **never** be deployed to production.
+It is *only* intended for use in the Testing and Staging environments, where there is no access to real data.
+Despite this, there should be a way to restrict which databases and collections can be accessed with this service through configuration, and a simple API key (set in config) can be used to authenticate requests.

 ### Included/Required:
 The implementation of the SMS should include a token-secured RESTful API that interacts with MongoDB.
+There should be configuration

 ### Not included: